tuda-parallel/FTIO/artifacts/capturing_periodic_io_using_frequency_techniques/HACC-IO/README.md

 ## Extract the provided trace file
-Download and extract the file data.zip
+Download and extract the file data.zip as described [here](/artifacts/capturing_periodic_io_using_frequency_techniques/README.md#extracting-the-data-set).
+Once extracted, you can find the HACC-IO trace under `application_traces/HACC-IO`.

 <p align="right"><a href="#hacc-io">⬆</a></p>